 At a distance of 10 km from the city center is the Chiang Rai Airport in northern Thailand.
 Local Thai buses run to and fro for an easy commute from the airport.
 Taxis can also be hired outside the exit gate 3.
 The local ride of Thailand, the vibrant tuk-tuk is also available outside the airport.
 Throughout the airport, there are two currency exchange facilities and a few ATMs.

 The airport has a few food joints including a bakery and ice cream parlor for the ones with a sweet tooth.
 There is a bookshop too for those who believe in keeping a book handy while traveling.
 The airport also houses a spa, meditation room, and a prayer room.
 Out of all the airports in Thailand, this one stole our heart because of its design.

 Location: 404 Moo 4 Ban Du – Rim Kok Ban Du – Rim Kok Amphoe Chang Wat Chiang Rai 57000

 7. U-Tapao International Airport (UTP)

 There is a single terminal operating for both domestic and international flights.
-Getting to Pattaya and other neighboring cities is very easy as there is a good taxi and bus service available.
-At the airport one can find a souvenir store, a coffee shop, restaurant, internet cafe and postal services.
+Getting to Pattaya and other neighboring cities is very easy as there is good taxi and bus services available.
+At the airport, one can find a souvenir store, a coffee shop, restaurant, internet cafe, and postal services.
 This is one of the best airports in Thailand.